SoftSimu/AlphaFoldDisorderData/README.md

 *by Carter J. Wilson, Wing-Yiu Choy, and Mikko Karttunen***

 ## Data organization ##
-There is both a folder containing the PDB structures from AlphaFold2 used in this work, and a combined.dat file that contains all the raw predictions and sequence metrics.
+There is a folder (structures/) containing the PDB structures from AlphaFold2 used in this work, the names of these files corresponds to their UniProt IDs.
+In addition there is a file (combined.dat) that contains all the raw predictions and sequence metrics.
 The organization of that file is as follows:

 1. \>UniProtID\|DisProtID
 2. Amino acid sequence